Don’t Let Anyone Talk You Out of Your Position

 And Peyton seemed to be at the source of it all.

-So, realize the enemy comes in to sow seeds of doubt.
-He may not send a Peyton but he may send something or someone else and in a different way.
+So, realize the enemy comes into sow seeds of doubt.
+He may not send a Peyton, but he may send something or someone else and in a different way.
 And we must do the following to overcome:

 • Be alert.
 Know the spiritual climate of your home and when something is off, seek God’s wisdom and address it.
 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour (1 Peter 5:8) Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”
 Mark 14:38